GoogleCloudPlatform/prometheus-engine/cmd/frontend/README.md

 # Frontend

-The frontend binary is a thin query frontend for Google Cloud Prometheus Engine (GPE) that looks and feels like a regular Prometheus server.
-It primarily serves as a target URL for a Prometheus datasource in Grafana and to access GPE via the well-known Prometheus UI.
+The frontend binary is a thin query frontend for Google Cloud Managed Service for Prometheus (GMP) that looks and feels like a regular Prometheus server.
+It primarily serves as a target URL for a Prometheus datasource in Grafana and to access GMP via the well-known Prometheus UI.

 Currently, the following API endpoints are supported: